-The third in Jonathan King’s acclaimed WW1 centennial trilogy.
+The third instalment in Jonathan King’s acclaimed World War 1 centennial trilogy.

 ‘In the history of the world there never was a greater victory than that which was achieved in Palestine.’— Prime Minister Billy Hughes addressing the Australian Parliament in 1919.

-Culminating with the cavalry charge at Beersheba on 31 October 1917, Palestine Diaries is the story of Australia’s Light Horsemen of WWI, told in their own brutally honest words — day by day, battle after bloody battle.
+Culminating with the cavalry charge at Beersheba on 31 October 1917, Palestine Diaries is the story of Australia’s Light Horsemen of World War I, told in their own brutally honest words — day by day, battle after bloody battle.

 One hundred years after that now-legendary battle — widely considered the last great cavalry charge — Dr. Jonathan King argues that the breathtaking achievement of the 4th Light Horse Brigade should become the cornerstone of our national identity.